- Cigarettes contain over 70 different chemicals that cause cancer.

 Most teens are aware that people who have smoked for a while can get lung cancer and emphysema and eventually die, but many don’t know about all of the bad things that smoking can do to them right now.
 If you smoke, you owe it to yourself to find out about the effects of smoking on your life now.

-According to research done by a United States government agency called the CDC (Center for Disease Control), there are more health problems caused from tobacco use than by all deaths from HIV, illegal drug use, alcohol use, motor vehicle injuries, suicides, and murders combined.
+According to research done by the CDC (Center for Disease Control), there are more health problems caused from tobacco use than by all deaths from HIV, illegal drug use, alcohol use, motor vehicle injuries, suicides, and murders combined.

 Each cigarette contains about 7000 chemicals, many of which are poisonous and about 70 cause cancer.
 Some of the worst ones are:

 - Hydrogen Cyanide: the poison used in gas chambers

 Every time a person inhales smoke from a cigarette, small amounts of these chemicals get into their blood through their lungs.
 The chemicals are then transported by the blood to different parts of the body and cause harm.